sumanchapai/finance-app/protocol.md

     event.
 The status of a spending is unapproved by default.
 The status changes to approved when number of approvals for the spending = | S | - 1.
 A user cannot approve their own spending.
-1. Spending object has a certain amount (required), and bill report (required) associated to it.
+1. Spending object has a certain amount (required), and bill report (note + attachment required) associated to it.
 1. The author of a spending i.e. the expender can edit the spending.
 Once an edit is created, approval status associated to all users falls to `UNAPPROVED`